 The distinction hinges on whether dividend collection is your core business activity or just a return on capital investment.
 Each case gets examined based on its specific facts, because the IRD loves nuance almost as much as they love collecting revenue.

-The Paperwork Reality: Reporting Requirements
+Dividend Reporting Requirements

 Even though dividends usually escape taxation, they don’t escape paperwork (because nothing escapes paperwork).
 Here’s what you need to know: